When you’re in a sudden SHTF situation, a lot of things will probably go through your mind.

 - Equipment (the equipment needs to be top quality and durable to aid your rifle so you can be more efficient)

-What’s the most important factor to consider for a survival rifle?
+What’s the most important factor to consider?

 The reasons above are ALL important factors when picking a firearm.
 One of the most important things that will help you in almost every area is by getting a high quality rifle scope

 Even if a .22LR wasn’t your top choice, having a rifle scope equipped to your survival rifle may be the difference between food for the next few days or not.

 The answer is a big YES!
 A rifle scope does so many things for you and makes your survival situation that much easier to bear.

 Basically, a scope improves accuracy and allows you to see your target with clarity, even at long distances.
 Improvements in rifle scope design have allowed even entry level scopes to be high quality.

 Let’s explain more reasons why an optic is important for survival:

 Obviously, a scope isn’t the only thing that will aid you when you are hunting.
 Consider these essential items no hunter should be without.
 But a rifle scope is valuable to your success rate.

 A rifle scope can allow you to in low light conditions.